webmiddle/webmiddle.github.io/docs/fetching/browser.md

 Name                   | Description
 -----------------------|------------------------------------------------------
-name                   | The name of the returned resource. contentType            | The contentType of the returned resource url                    | The url of the http request. method (optional)      | The method of the http request, e.g. 'GET', 'POST'.
+name (optional)        | The name of the returned resource. contentType (optional) | The contentType of the returned resource url                    | The url of the http request. method (optional)      | The method of the http request, e.g. 'GET', 'POST'.
 Defaults to 'GET'. body (optional)        | The body of the http request.